CJTF-HOA conducts first simulated joint FARP demonstration on African continent

-U.S. Army security personnel organize a perimeter around a KC-130 as its U.S. Marine Corps crew members unload supplies in support of a simulated Forward Arming and Refueling Point (FARP) exercise at Chabelley Airfield, Djibouti, Feb.
-22, 2023.
+ACE concepts extend the range for aircraft operations from several hundred miles from its launch and recovery element to continent wide, and increase endurance to provide critical information to the geographical and functional commands.
+The utilization of ACE concepts also improves interoperability among the joint force, and helps allies and partner nations increase their own capabilities.
+Being able to respond at a moment's notice is critical.

+This recent exercise, conducted between Camp Lemonnier and Chabelley Airfield, involved a U.S. Marine Corps KC-130J, security forces from the U.S. Army, and an MQ-9 airframe from the U.S. Air Force.

 The ability of a Joint Force Commander to move their forces fluidly across the theater to seize, retain and utilize initiatives against an adversary is key to ensuring readiness and resilience, and protecting assets and personnel.
-(U.S. Air Force photo by Tech.
-Sgt.
-Jayson Burns)
+Utilizing ACE concepts in less-than-optimal environments improves the interoperability among U.S. and ally forces, creating the greatest possible opportunity for a long-term advancement of combined interests.

 |Date Taken: